 The Finance Committee is required to prepare financial statements for each financial year.

-Click on the link below to view the Law Society of Ireland Reports and Consolidated Financial Statements for the year ended 31 December 2016
+Click on the link below to view the Law Society of Ireland Reports and Consolidated Financial Statements for the financial year ended 31 December 2021.

 The Regulation of Practice Committee is responsible for ensuring that financial statements are prepared each year which fairly present in all material respects the state of affairs of the Law Society of Ireland Compensation Fund and of its result for that period.

-Click on the link below to view the Report and Financial Statements for the Law Society of Ireland Compensation Fund for the year ended 31 December 2016.
+Click on the link below to view the Report and Financial Statements for the Law Society of Ireland Compensation Fund for the financial year ended 31 December 2021.